 - Adam J. Ferhani & Simon Rushton, The International Health Regulations, COVID-19, and bordering practices: Who gets in, what gets out, and who gets rescued?
-In production.

 - Hannah van Kolfschooten & Anniek de Ruijter, COVID-19 and privacy in the European Union: A legal perspective on contact tracing.
-In production.

 - Michael Murphy, COVID-19 and emergency eLearning: Consequences of the securitization of higher education for post-pandemic pedagogy

 In line with our existing editorial standards, the format of special forums is flexible.
 Forum articles are shorter in length than research articles and authors are given more leeway, with the purpose to trigger debate and quickly react to unfolding events.
 Nevertheless, Contemporary Security Policy is an academic journal.
 We do not run commentary or publish policy papers.
 Especially with COVID-19, where policy-makers rely extensively on experts, articles have to be of the highest possible academic standard.
 All three articles have, in this respect, gone through one round of external peer-review and subsequently the usual one or two rounds of editorial review and editing.
 When shooting at a moving target, there is the risk that data and conclusions may soon be outdated, but if SSH scholars are to have a say, this is a risk worth taking.